How to Clean Vinyl Floors

 To avoid this, simply make sure you’re working with a lightly dampened cloth or mop.
 If you use more cleaner, don’t let a puddle of it sit on your floor.

 Avoid using ammonia-based cleaning solutions.
-Don’t use bleach as an overall vinyl floor cleaner.
 Keep away from highly abrasive scrubbers or detergents on vinyl.
 They can damage the floor, causing cracks or scratches.
 They might also leave a dull film in their wake.
 Read on for gentler options.

 Cleaning Vinyl Floors With Natural Methods

-Using natural substances like vinegar or baking soda is an effective, often gentler method for vinyl floor cleaning.
-In addition, it can be more budget friendly and safer for pets.
+Using natural substances like vinegar or baking soda can an effective, gentler cleaning method.
+In addition, removing stains from vinyl tile, planks or sheet vinyl flooring this way is more budget friendly and safer for pets.

 - Combine baking soda and water to create a paste.